Prem and His Wondrous Melons

 The King immediately sent a messenger with a bag of gold to buy whatever melons he could.
 A few people sold theirs to the King, which was to be expected, but when their neighbors talked about the flavor of the melons from that extraordinary crop for so many years and so often it became legend, they wondered if they hadn’t missed something very special.

 Like the story?
-Share with your FACEBOOK friends, like or comment.
+Share with your FACEBOOK friends, 'like' and comment.

 Copyright 2017 by Valerie L. Egar.
 May not be copied, reproduced or distributed without permission from the author.